 We were in a three-bedroom Prestige caravan with decking overlooking the water which was perfect.
-The best bit was its enclosed decking outside which meant my twins (who like to escape given the slightest of chances) could potter around outside but not get out.
-Cleverly the lock on the gate was on the outside so they couldn’t have got out even if they’d sussed the lock as they couldn’t reach it.
+The best bit was its enclosed decking outside.
+This meant my twins could potter around outside but not get out.
+They like to escape given the slightest of chances.
+Cleverly the lock on the gate was on the outside so they couldn’t reach it.
 It’s the little things – but that made a huge difference to being able to relax knowing they were safe.

 The first thing you notice as you arrive on site is the sheer size of it.
 This place is big, but brilliantly laid out with different streets and areas of caravans.
-The main facilities are by the entrance, and our caravan was about a 10 minute walk (at a three year old’s pace) towards the edge of the park and the beach.
+The main facilities are by the entrance.
+Our caravan was about a 10 minute walk towards the edge of the park and the beach.
+At a three year old’s pace.
 So by the time you’re at your van, you’d have no idea how big a site you’re on.
 Our caravan was lovely and quiet – obviously until you put three boys under four in it…

 Plenty to do at Rockley Park